NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B)
     - Has three grabbable frames at the startup before the teleport
     - Can change direction with 4B
+- 6B(A)
+    - Added as JA to be a low risk low reward pressure option on block
+    - Kunais don’t connect on hit, but allow 6A as a low reward link
+    - String can only be delayed for 10 frames
 - 4B
     - Bounces closer to Ino
     - Doesn't push on block